Bklieger/django-google-oauth2/README.md

 <p align="center">
   <img src="./djgoprod/static/assets/imgs/djgo-prod-logo.png" alt="Djgo-prod Logo" width="600"/>
+  <div style="width=600px">Django-google-oauth2 (Djgo-prod) is a boilerplate template for a Django app with Google OAuth2.
+It is built to be easy to understand while also fully functional and ready for production.</div>
 </p>

-Django-google-oauth2 (Djgo-prod) is a boilerplate template for a Django app with Google OAuth2.
-It is built to be easy to understand while also fully functional and ready for production.

 ## Motivation